 - Board Committee Evaluations.
-Self-evaluations of the Board’s committees are also conducted annually.
-The results of these evaluations are reviewed with the Board, and further enhancements are agreed for each committee.
+Self-evaluations of each of the Board’s committees are also conducted annually.
+The results of these evaluations are reviewed with each committee, and further enhancements are agreed for each committee.

 - Ongoing Director Education.
-Periodically, Colgate’s directors participate in Colgate-specific director education programs.
-These sessions are led by expert external faculty with relevant governance, legal and business experience.
-In addition, outside experts periodically present to the Board on various subjects.
-During 2016, such subjects included recent corporate governance developments, executive compensation trends, cybersecurity and emerging accounting policies.
-From time to time, Colgate’s directors also visit Colgate operations around the world, deepening their understanding of Colgate’s business.
+Outside experts periodically present to the Board on various subjects.
+During 2020, such subjects included executive compensation trends and environmental, social and governance reporting.
+From time to time, our directors also visit Colgate operations around the world, deepening their understanding of our business.